buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.10-0.11.md

 <!--more-->

-This guide is most relevant to platform operators.
+This guide is most relevant to platform operators and builder authors.

-See the [spec release](https://github.com/buildpacks/spec/releases/tag/platform%2Fv0.11) for platform API 0.11 for the full list of changes and further details.
+See the [spec release](https://github.com/buildpacks/spec/releases/tag/platform%2Fv0.11) for Platform API 0.11 for the full list of changes and further details.

 ## Platform Operator